A private guided to Beit Govrin, how much more can you go low?

-Do not miss the visit during your private guided trip in Beit Govrin to the big and impressive Bell caves.
+12. Bell caves -Do not miss the visit during your private guided trip in Beit Govrin to the big and impressive Bell caves.
 These huge caves were used for cutting bricks into the building.
 They came to the quarry from the roof of the cave, from a small round opening, and went down in the quarry line by line and took out bricks for the building.
-The engineering firm of the cave as a bell and this is the origin of the name.
+The engineering firm of the cave is a bell and this is the origin of the name.
 This engineering form ensures that the cave ceiling does not collapse on the workers ' heads and at the same time the cave also ensures a comfortable, rain-protected, and used working environment.

 A private guided tour in Israel at Govrin Marsha Burrow crawl

 General information for a private guided tour to the Gubrin House National Park-Marsha

 The history of Tel Marsha and Beit Govrin briefly